Lau-Ren/error-list/README.md

    > I was using the kendo directive and trying to initialise with jquery
    > class name interefed

+- update requests after incell changes were trying to update with the old value, not the new changed value.

+   > the saveChanges() method on grid cannot be called within the save event function, i think it triggers before the actual dataitem is        updated, even if it is changed in cell.

 ## Webpack build